 Quality homework that consolidates and builds on students’ learning in the classroom can accelerate progress and provide a useful link between home and the Academy.
 For this reason we are keen to ensure that parents have all the tools that they need to support their children in producing high quality homework on a regular basis.

 All students are issued with a half termly homework booklet.
 This contains details of every task that students will be set in the different subject areas over the course of that half term.
-As the term progresses, staff will set each piece of work and record the due date on SIMS.
-All parents have access to the SIMS parent app and this allows you to track which tasks have been set and when they are due in.

 Homework Setting by Year Group